zachguo/DepND/README.md

 > maximal spanning tree from itself;

 * *withinPUNC*
 > All MST rules *should not cross punctuation marks* during spanning, no matter it spans towards left or right (relatively to the position of trigger word).
-But maybe some arcs can (such as SUB, OBJ and PRD).
+But some arcs can (such as SUB, OBJ and PRD).

 #### Specification